 Simple.
 A cake in a mug.
 Made famous initially by the Nutella Mug Cake, it’s essentially microwaving a handful of ingredients to produce a cake in a mug.

-Our take on this is to use Whey Protein as the core ingredient to ensure a high protein content, as well as balancing the texture with our other ingredients.
+Our take on this is to use Whey Protein as the core ingredient to ensure a high protein content and balance the texture with our other ingredients.

 Cocoa powder is important to get right for a no egg protein powder mug cake.
 Given that you’ll be using such a little amount it’s worth spending a little extra for a higher quality premium product.
 Seven Mills do a fine powder, as do Naturya.